KauzClay/docs-tap/workloads/workload-types.hbs.md

 # Overview of workloads

 This topic provides you with an overview of workload types in Tanzu Application Platform (commonly known as TAP).

 ## <a id="workload-features"></a> Workload features

 Tanzu Application Platform allows you to quickly build and test applications regardless of your familiarity with Kubernetes.

 You can turn source code into a workload that runs in a container with a URL.
-You can also use supply chains to build applications that process work from a message queue, or provide arbitrary network services.
+You can also use supply chains to build applications that process work from a message queue or provide arbitrary network services.

 A workload allows you to choose application specifications, such as repository location, environment variables, service binding, and so on.
 For more information about workload creation and management,